-Developer shall submit a comprehensive Quality Management Plan to TxDOT for approval that is consistent with and expands upon the preliminary Quality Management Plan submitted with the Proposal.
-The Quality Management Plan shall comply with ISO 9001:2000 for quality systems, quality plans and quality audits, or most current version as updated by the International Standards Organization.
-Developer may elect to obtain formal ISO 9001 certification, but will not be required to do so.
+Developer must submit a comprehensive Quality Management Plan to TxDOT for written approval that is consistent with and expands upon the preliminary Quality Management Plan submitted with the Proposal.
+The Quality Management Plan must comply with ISO 9001:2000 for quality systems, quality plans and quality audits, or the most current version as updated by the International Standards Organization.
+Developer may elect to obtain formal ISO 9001 certification, but shall not be required to do so.